 Jeff is an experienced employment and workers’ compensation litigator serving the healthcare, hospitality and retail, manufacturing, professional services, and transportation industries among others.

+Jeff represents employers and insurers throughout all stages of litigation.
+He advises employers on matters involving wage and hour, employee discipline and termination, employment discrimination and harassment, workplace safety and OSHA violations, personnel policies and procedures, and employee handbooks.
 With over 20 years of experience, Jeff’s philosophy is to provide the highest quality client services while seeking to deliver the most satisfactory results in the most efficient manner available.

 Education & Bar Admissions